Chocolate Charcuterie Board

 Fill In The Outside Of The Board First

-Use some of your items to create a border around the board with them.
-Then just fill in the rest.
+Use some of your items to create a border around the side of the board with them.
+Then just fill in the rest of the board.
 It makes building the board easier and looks great.

 Use Different Sizes, Colours, and Textures

 Try varying the colours, sizes, and textures that are right next to each other.
-Break up all the milk chocolate with some white, and some dark chocolate.
+Break up all the milk chocolate with some different flavors like white, and some dark chocolate.
 Adding in some baked goods as some variation of texture and size and adds interest to the board.

 Those are my top tips for putting something like this together.
-They’re great tips for any charcuterie or cheese board building.
-The Chocolate Charcuterie Snack Board was really a huge hit at the party.
-It added lots of drama, and a bit of excitement to the party, the girls couldn’t wait to dig in!
+They’re great tips for any charcuterie or different cheeses on cheese board also.
+The Chocolate Charcuterie Snack Board was really a huge hit at the party, and a really great board if you know any chocolate lovers.
+It added lots of drama, and a bit of excitement to the party, the girls couldn’t wait to dig in to all things chocolate!
+It was so much fun and definitely their favorite treat of the night.

 With a Chocolate Charcuterie Snack Board, life really is a party.